 To show or hide the X button can be set in the General tab in Settings.

 • The thumbnail indicates when the element is still loading, as shown below.
+The loading status indicates whether the clip is transferred from the MAM system, like Viz One.

 In 1-Tap Mode, you can: